rossiny-o/Unit-Converter-App/README.md

 # App functionality
+<<<<<<< HEAD
-This App was created using React.js and converts units of measure such as Length, Weight, Volume, Temperature, Area and Time.
+This App was created using React.js and converts units of measure such as Length, Weight, Volume, Temperature, Area and Time.git